Chronic obstructive pulmonary disease (COPD) describes a number of long-term lung conditions that cause breathing difficulties.

 It’s estimated that about one million people in the UK have COPD and that there are many more who haven’t been diagnosed.
 It’s the fifth most common cause of death in England and Wales with about 28,000 people dying as a result of it every year.
 You’re more likely to develop the condition as you get older.
 COPD is usually caused by smoking and tends to get progressively worse over time.

 A chronic illness is one that lasts a long time, sometimes for the rest of the affected person’s life.
 When describing an illness, the term ‘chronic’ refers to how long a person has it, not to how serious a condition is.

-The term COPD has replaced the previously separate conditions of chronic bronchitis and emphysema.
+The term COPD describes a number of conditions but the most common are chronic bronchitis and emphysema.

-At first, you may not notice any symptoms of COPD.
-The condition progresses gradually, starting with either a ‘phlegmy’ cough or breathlessness.
+At first, you may not have any symptoms of COPD or they may be very mild.
+The condition may start with either a persistent, phlegmy cough or breathlessness.
 Many people don’t see their GP at this early stage, but the earlier you get advice and treatment the better.